ProgrammeVitam/vitam-ui/ui/ui-frontend/README.md

 > Attention: Make sure your svg icon file name corresponds to the concerned application identifier (ex: PORTAL_APP.svg), you can find your application identifier by checking database.

 Replace each static hex/rgb colors inside the svg file by the right css variable theme colors.

+Replace each css class ids (for example .stXXX) and svgids (for example #SVGID_XX) by unique identifier compared to the others svg.

+> Attention: If an other application svg have the same class identifiers, your svg will not be displayed properly. **Also, do not forget to rename the css class & svgids usage in the whole file**.